Lessons Learned at a Physician’s Retirement Planning Workshop

 Overview of the Physician Retirement Planning Workshop

 Beforehand, I wondered how a speaker could fill three hours continuously talking about this stuff.
-Afterwards, I was amazed at how much information Dr. Griswold had squeezed into three short hours.
+Afterward, I was amazed at how much information Dr. Griswold had squeezed into three short hours.

 Early on, he told us that he understood there would be a wide range of knowledge in the room, but that he had to teach as though we were all beginners.
 That’s fair, and it’s what a good teacher needs to do.
 I think our speaker did an excellent job of quickly covering the basics while still making time for more advanced topics.